01 of 05

 The Aegean Odyssey of Voyages to Antiquity has two main dining options--the Terrace Cafe and the Marco Polo Restaurant.
 Both dining venues feature complimentary local wines, beer, or soft drinks for dinner.

 The Terrace Cafe & Grill has both indoor and outdoor seating and offers casual buffet dining at breakfast, lunch, and dinner.
 The menus are primarily geared towards North American and British travelers, with a wide selection of breakfast favorites, nice salads and hot dishes for lunch, and many of the same items for dinner that are offered in the main Marco Polo Restaurant.
-Guests could get omelets to order at the outdoor grill for breakfast, and delicious pizza, hotdogs, and hamburgers were available each day at lunch along with the other specials.
-The chefs were able to buy fresh fish ashore several nights, and the resulting dishes were especially good.
-Since we were traveling in Greece and Turkey, many of the dishes had a Mediterranean flair.
-I love to eat outdoors and was... able to dine al fresco almost every day for all three meals in the perfect July Mediterranean climate.
-Watching the sun set over the Mediterranean while dining outdoors is a memorable cruise vacation experience.
+Guests can get omelets to order at the outdoor grill for breakfast, and delicious pizza, hot dogs, and hamburgers are available each day at lunch along with the other specials.
+Many of the dishes had a Mediterranean flair.
+Watching the sunset over the Mediterranean while dining outdoors is a memorable cruise vacation experience.

-The Marco Polo Dining Room had open seating menu dining for dinner and most days for lunch for those who don't like buffet dining.
+The Marco Polo Dining Room has open seating menu dining for dinner and most days... for lunch for those who don't like buffet dining.
 The menus included a selection of appetizers, soups, salads, main courses, and desserts.
 Dinners in the Marco Polo are elegant and leisurely.
 Open seating, large tables, complimentary wine, and interesting travelers add to the good dinners in both restaurants.

 The dress code onboard the Aegean Odyssey is casual and relaxed during the day.
 In the evening, the suggested dress is "smart casual", which means a polo shirt and slacks for men and coordinated sets, dresses, or slacks for women.
 Many of the men wore a sports jacket (with or without a tie) to dinner on some nights to dinner.
 Dress at the Terrace Cafe in the evening is more casual, especially for those dining outside.